Dhairya3391/CN/cisco_commands.md

 ---

-## Notes
+## Notes and Best Practices

-- Replace interface numbers as per your topology.
+- Replace interface numbers as per your topology
-- Use `show vlan brief` to verify VLAN configuration.
+- Use `show vlan brief` to verify VLAN configuration
-- Use `show running-config` to see the current configuration.
+- Use `show running-config` to see the current configuration
+- Always save configuration using `copy running-config startup-config`
+- Use `no shutdown` to enable interfaces if they are administratively down

+---

+**Student Name:** Dhairya Adroja
+**Enrollment No:** 24010101602
+**Course:** B.Tech.
+CSE
+**Date:** 02 July 2025